jatinjohny/registration-form/README.md

 Step 9, get rid of horizontal scroll bar by setting body margin to 0

+Step 10, Now, change the body background-color to #1b1b32 and change the color to #f5f6f7.

 Step 12, method attribute specifies how to send form-data to the URL specfified in the action attribute.
 The form data can be sent via a GET request as URL parameter or a POST request as data in the requested body